VUJO: Diagnosis and tests in pregnancy

 Surgery

-If the kidney scans show that the kidney and / or ureter is very swollen or not working well then your child may be referred to a paediatric urologist (a surgeon specialising in operations on the urinary system in children).
+If the kidney scans show that the kidney and / or ureter is very swollen or not working well, your child may be referred to a paediatric urologist (a surgeon specialising in operations on the urinary system in children).
 They will consider whether an operation is needed.
 An operation may also be considered in older children if they have VUJO and have symptoms

 Indications for surgery include urinary tract infections; increasing or severe dilatation (swelling); and decreased kidney function.